thecsea/twofactor-dir/README.md

 and remove the twofactor-dir lines (marked) from `.htacces`

-**You must keep the twofactor-dir installation (installation downloaded by composer) if you have set up it in other directories**
+**CAUTION: You must keep the twofactor-dir installation (installation downloaded by composer) if you have set up it in other directories**

 #By thecsea.it